xiesean/react-typeahead/README.md

-# react-typeahead
+# react-typeahead POC
-An experiment of react + redux
+An experiment of react + redux + es6